 My research interest includes structural and biomedical engineering, computational mechanics, multiscale modeling, biomechanics and numerical methods.
 I am also interested in the teaching of structural analysis and mechanics, engineering and solid mechanics, mechanics of materials, advanced numerical methods with applications in structural and biomedical engineering.

 Please feel free to browse around and contact me if you have any questions or if you are looking for collaborations.
 You can also follow or find me on ResearchGate, Google Scholar, CityU Scholar and Swansea University website.

-Currently, I do not have a funded PhD opening, but I am always looking for self-funded PhD students.
+I also interested in supervising self-funded PhD students.
 If you are interested in any topic that matches my research interests, please get in touch.